joinpursuit/Pursuit-Core-Job-Readiness/README.md

 ### Recording lateness/no-shows
 Fellows will check in with the Program Manager (or whoever is responsible that day for checking in Fellows to their interviews) to record attendance.
 If a Fellow is “Late”, “No Show with Communication”, or “No Show Without Communication", this is considered a potential red flag toward job readiness.

+### Passing Interviews
+To pass the Technical Interview, Fellows must:
+(1) score proficient or above on 14 of the 15 subcategories in the Technical Interview Rubric, and

+(2) not score "Not Demonstrated on any of the 15 subcategories.

 ### Sharing Feedback to Fellows
 For all Fellows: Fellow will receive a summary of qualitative feedback from their Lead Instructor in writing via email.